Leeds-Beckett-Engineering/lessons_elec/src_pandoc/Semi/Chapter_7.md

 Thyristors are a class of semiconductor components exhibiting _hysteresis_, that property whereby a system fails to return to its original state after some cause of state change has been removed.
 A very simple example of hysteresis is the mechanical action of a toggle switch: when the lever is pushed, it flips to one of two extreme states (positions) and will remain there even after the source of motion is removed (after you remove your hand from the switch lever).
 To illustrate the absence of hysteresis, consider the action of a \"momentary\" pushbutton switch, which returns to its original state after the button is no longer pressed: when the stimulus is removed (your hand), the system (switch) immediately and fully returns to its prior state with no \"latching\" behavior.

 Bipolar, junction field-effect, and insulated gate field-effect transistors are all non-hysteric devices.
 That is, these do not inherently \"latch\" into a state after being stimulated by a voltage or current signal.
 For any given input signal at any given time, a transistor will exhibit a predictable output response as defined by its characteristic curve.
 Thyristors, on the other hand, are semiconductor devices that tend to stay \"on\" once turned on, and tend to stay \"off\" once turned off.
 A momentary event is able to flip these devices into either their on or off states where these will remain that way on their own, even after the cause of the state change is taken away.
-As such, these are useful only as on/off switching devices \-- much like a toggle switch \-- and cannot be used as analog signal amplifiers.
+As such, these are useful only as on/off switching devices --- much like a toggle switch --- and cannot be used as analog signal amplifiers.

 Thyristors are constructed using the same technology as bipolar junction transistors, and in fact may be analyzed as circuits comprised of transistor pairs.
 How then, can a hysteric device (a thyristor) be made from non-hysteric devices (transistors)?
 The answer to this question is _positive feedback_, also known as _regenerative feedback_.
 As you should recall, feedback is the condition where a percentage of the output signal is \"fed back\" to the input of an amplifying device.
 Negative, or degenerative, feedback results in a diminishing of voltage gain with increases in stability, linearity, and bandwidth.
-Positive feedback, on the other hand, results in a kind of instability where the amplifier\'s output tends to \"saturate.\" In the case of thyristors, this saturating tendency equates to the device \"wanting\" to stay on once turned on, and off once turned off.
+Positive feedback, on the other hand, results in a kind of instability where the amplifier's output tends to \"saturate.\" In the case of thyristors, this saturating tendency equates to the device \"wanting\" to stay on once turned on, and off once turned off.

 In this chapter we will explore several different kinds of thyristors, most of which stem from a single, basic two-transistor core circuit.
 Before we do that, though, it would be beneficial to study the technological predecessor to thyristors: gas discharge tubes.

 ## Gas discharge tubes{ #sec:xtocid15706161 }

-If you\'ve ever witnessed a lightning storm, you\'ve seen electrical hysteresis in action (and probably didn\'t realize what you were seeing).
+If you've ever witnessed a lightning storm, you've seen electrical hysteresis in action (and probably didn't realize what you were seeing).
 The action of strong wind and rain accumulates tremendous static electric charges between cloud and earth, and between clouds as well.
 Electric charge imbalances manifest themselves as high voltages, and when the electrical resistance of air can no longer hold these high voltages at bay, huge surges of current travel between opposing poles of electrical charge which we call \"lightning.\"

 The buildup of high voltages by wind and rain is a fairly continuous process, the rate of charge accumulation increasing under the proper atmospheric conditions.
 However, lightning bolts are anything but continuous: they exist as relatively brief surges rather than continuous discharges.
 Why is this?
-Why don\'t we see soft, glowing lightning _arcs_ instead of violently brief lightning _bolts_?
+Why don't we see soft, glowing lightning _arcs_ instead of violently brief lightning _bolts_?
 The answer lies in the nonlinear (and hysteric) resistance of air.

 Under ordinary conditions, air has an extremely high amount of resistance.
 It is so high, in fact, that we typically treat its resistance as infinite and electrical conduction through the air as negligible.
 The presence of water and dust in air lowers its resistance some, but it is still an insulator for most practical purposes.
 When enough high voltage is applied across a distance of air, though, its electrical properties change: electrons become \"stripped\" from their normal positions around their respective atoms and are liberated to constitute a current.
 In this state, air is considered to be _ionized_ and is called a _plasma_ rather than a _gas_.
 This usage of the word \"plasma\" is not to be confused with the medical term (meaning the fluid portion of blood), but is a fourth state of matter, the other three being solid, liquid, and vapor (gas).
 Plasma is a relatively good conductor of electricity, its specific resistance being much lower than that of the same substance in its gaseous state.